phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-admin/family/doc-delete-family.md

 ##Deactivate a family

-A family deactivated can no longer be look for in the data base RGPD.
+A family deactivated can no longer be look for in the data base GDPR.

 ![Screenshot](../../../img/family/admin/familydeactivate.png)

+#Note
-After two years, the family will be transfer to the RGPD management and will be administered via DPO managing the RGPD part.
+After two years, the family will be transfer to the GDPR management and will be administered via DPO managing the GDPR part.

-##RGPD :WARNING
+##GDPR :WARNING

-**Warning** An deactivate family should not be reactivated carelessly, indeed the deactivation date would be wrong, which could lead to legal proceedings because of the RGPD.
+**Warning** An deactivate family should not be reactivated carelessly, indeed the deactivation date would be wrong, which could lead to legal proceedings because of the GDPR.